1. Waiting for the Ghost

 Perhaps this nothingness is the presence of ghosts in everything.
 My little eyes grow fatigued.
 My big belly, famished.
 I drift into drowsiness, still clinging to the hope of spotting a ghost among the shrubs.
 Waiting.
 Hoping.
 For another sleepless night.
 To catch the Godot-like ghost.

-The Crisis Within
+2. The Crisis Within

 Where to begin, and what to begin, I truly don’t know.
 It’s no exaggeration to say that life is not a bed of roses.
-Ironically, nobody cares much about someone’s biography, yet everyone is deeply interested in the private affairs of their neighbors, colleagues, friends and especially their exes.
+Ironically, nobody cares much about someone’s biography, yet everyone is deeply interested in the private affairs of their neighbours, colleagues, friends and especially their exes.
 They rarely celebrate others’ growth or goodness.
 But a downfall?
 That becomes a feast of gossip.

 The more we advance in the outer world, the more we seem to decay inwardly.
 If a wife escapes a brutal marriage and reaches the zenith of fame, her abuser may shoot her in the dead of a winter night.
 Our society has become so modern that it has forgotten its inner core.
 We often remain unaware of the person living right next door until they take their own life.

-I felt strangely hollow when my neighbor asked my name six months after I had moved in.
+I felt strangely hollow when my neighbour asked my name six months after I had moved in.
 I wondered: was she truly that busy, or did she simply not see me as a person worth noticing?
 Look back at the battlefield of Kurukshetra; good and evil stood clearly defined.
 Now glance at modern society.
 You might find the very person who once plotted to sabotage your job riding joyfully behind you on your motorbike, as if you were lifelong friends.

 This crab mentality not only degrades the individual but poisons the generation that follows.
 Emotional growth has stagnated.
 The word emotion itself is facing an identity crisis.
-The sacred bond between husband and wife has become the birthplace of something disturbing, an existential crisis.
+The sacred bond between husband and wife has become the birthplace of something disturbing; an existential crisis.
 A father selling his daughter for a bottle of rum.
 A mother crossing lines with her son in pursuit of physical pleasure.
 These are not fictions.
 They are grotesque truths reflected in the mirror of our society.

 Much is said about how people in Western countries face higher rates of depression and alienation.
 But the media often overlooks the emotional alienation suffered by people in the East; those who appear happy within families but feel empty and abandoned inside.
 To fill this inner void, many turn to religion or spiritual paths.
 Sometimes, it brings peace.
 Yet even in that silence, a question detonates like a nuclear bomb: “Who am I?
 What is the purpose of my life?
 For whom am I earning?
 What exactly am I living for?”